☁️ AWS Deployment

 Step 3: Run CloudFormation#

-To launch the template using AWS CloudFormation, run the following command line invocation:
+To launch the template using AWS CloudFormation, run the following command line invocation.

 Command Line